vhlongon/react-form/README.md

 ### About bundling

-As mentioned, [Browserify](http://browserify.org/), [Babel](http://babeljs.io) and [Reactify](https://github.com/andreypopp/reactify) are used to handle module loading, transpiling and transform react JSX to normal JS.
+As mentioned, [Browserify](http://browserify.org/), [Babel](http://babeljs.io) to handle module loading, transpiling and transform react JSX to normal JS.

 The entry point to bundling everything is src/app.js.
 Import/require everything there and Gulp will take care of the rest.

-I have even included modernizr (using browsernizr) and Jquery as required there, as well as ES2015 modules and react.
+Modernizr (using browsernizr), Jquery, ES2015 modules and react have been included for test.

 Watchify watch for js files updates and emmit a sign to BrowserSync to reload when something has been updated.

 ### ES2015